nathanrsfba/creeping-dark/README.md

 Changes in v1.5.5
 -----------------

-Converted the quest system to FTB Quests.
+* Converted the quest system to FTB Quests.

   One notable change is that FTB Quests doesn't have the option to recognize progress on quests that are still locked.
 Some minor reworking of the quest lines has been done to minimize the impact of this, but you may occasionally find yourself having to 'redo' some task in order for it to be recognized.
 If you find any particularly egregious examples, please report them as issues.

+* Added Epic Fight Mod, which gives you some new melee combat mechanics.

+  I've added configurations for most modded weapons and armors.
+Some items may glitch out visually in combat mode, and some of the weapon types don't 100% match with their EFM types, but everything should at least have reasonable values.

 Changes in v1.5.4.1
 -------------------